Skip to main content

 wp db import wordpress_dbase.sql

-If you are rebuilding a local or staging copy from a known SQL dump, this is a fast workflow.
-If you are on a live environment, step back and make sure you really want reset behavior rather than export, inspect, repair, or search operations.
+If your workflow involves rebuilding a local or staging copy from a known dump, this is efficient and sensible.
+If the environment is live, customer-facing, or shared with other systems, stop and make sure reset is really the intended operation rather than export, inspect, repair, or search.

 Need help with this kind of work?

-If you want these WP-CLI jobs turned into safer, repeatable workflows, Greg can help your team standardize them.
+Need WP-CLI turned into safer, repeatable WordPress operations for your team?
 Get in touch with Greg.

 Sources